kristopolous/music-explorer/readme.md

 The abstractions are like any powerful sets of tools: your personal moral compass is the guide to how you use it.

-I have a number of other tools that are not being included in this system yet.
-Let's go over it.
+Let's go over what's currently included:

 ## Getting music